Camelot

 Strong, repeated evidence across the listings supports security guard service at Camelot.
 Multiple remarks explicitly mention "evening security," "24/7 security," "overnight security patrol," "security guard on patrol," "night security officer," and a "security guards desk," which is consistent across several agents rather than a one-off copy/paste note.
 This aligns with the already high MLS confidence and confirms the feature should remain true.

-The listings repeatedly reference patrol-type security service, including evening security patrol and a guard on patrol.
-This is strong public-remarks evidence that the building has security patrol coverage.
+Multiple listings explicitly describe patrol-style security service, including evening and overnight security patrol.
+That is strong evidence the building has security patrol service.

 No analysis available